By: Katy Rowe-Schurwanz

 Updating your Earliest Known Ancestor information in your profile will help refine our reports and enhance the power of our reports for your genealogy research.

-Did you know that aside from being able to build or upload your family tree, there’s a place to enter information about your earliest known direct paternal and direct maternal ancestors?
+Did you know that aside from being able to add your family tree, there’s a place to enter information about your Earliest Known Direct Paternal and Direct Maternal Ancestors?

 How to Update Your Earliest Known Ancestors